The Creativity, Activity, Service programme at Zlatarski School

-The school provides various opportunities to help students in their Creativity, Action, Service programme.
+The school provides various opportunities to help students in their Creativity, Activity, Service programme.
 Aiming at the whole person education, extracurricular activities help our students to develop a value system, which they can strongly stand on to enhance their personalities and fulfil their goals.
 That is why it has always been a school’s objective each year to involve in CAS activities all students from 8th, 9th, 10th, 11th and 12th grades.
 The CAS programme helps young people to become aware of their growing potential and developing skills, which they can immediately implement in different projects not waiting until they finish their course of studies.
 Some of the activities can be taken within the school community, others go beyond the school.
 They include co-operation with different local, regional, national and international institutions, such as other high schools and colleges, universities, the Bulgarian Ministry of Education and Science, Ministry of the Environment and Water Resources, Ministry of Social Affairs, Bulgarian Red Cross Organisation, Local Community Council, European Youth Parliament, Model United Nations club, different charity organisations and foundations, participation in the Global Youth Leaders programme and international school exchange programmes.

 School Extracurricular Activities Offered

 – student performances directed by professional theatre actors and directors, presented before the school community on different occasions

 • Art design:

 – art projects, supervised by a professional artist, where students create paintings, posters, masks, gifts, souvenirs, Christmas cards, traditional Bulgarian martenitzi, Easter eggs, etc. usually made for social institutions and fundraising campaigns